 - To offer practitioners an opportunity to contribute to the recreation, sport and tourism industries through the preparation of professionals.

 The internship program consists of the opportunity to participate in internship field experiences (RST 280) while enrolled in the undergraduate program followed by enrollment in a professional internship (RST 485-required) during the junior or senior year.
 Students are strongly encouraged to seek out field experiences throughout their undergraduate career.

 The Internship Program consists of work or volunteer experience, preferably at the operational level (i.e., face-to-face leadership, park maintenance, camp counselor, assistant to full-time staff.) in a recreation, sport or tourism affiliated agency.
 It is preferred that students accumulate several field experiences during their freshman through junior year.
 Each experience will contribute to their professional preparation and may be listed as professional experience on the student's resume.

 RST 280 Practicum in Recreation, Sport and Tourism credit: 1 hour (not required but strongly recommended).

 This practicum course is a 1-credit course that requires students to complete a minimum of 100 hours over the term/semester with an agency that relates to the field of recreation, sport, and tourism.
 The course enhances the practicum experience by leading students through assignments that will assist them in reflecting on their learning/working experience.
-The Job Description must be approved, and the Site Confirmation Form and Affiliation Agreement must be in place prior to the start of the practicum experience.
+The Job Description must be approved, and the Site Information Form, Vendor Approval, Affiliation Agreement, and Agreement Attachment 1, must be complete prior to the start of the practicum experience.
 Students should contact the practicum coordinator for specific instructions and recommendations 3-weeks prior to the start date.
 Approved for S/U grading only.
 May be repeated if topics vary to a maximum of 3 credit hours.

 RST 480 Orientation to Internship credit: 1 credit hour (required).